matheusml/zsh-git-ai/INSTALL.md

 # Installation Guide

-This guide covers all installation methods for git-commit-ai.
+This guide covers all installation methods for zsh-git-ai.

 ## Prerequisites